 This is a living document, meaning that it can be updated and improved at any time.

-- Challenge the point of view, not the person: We request that people keep their comments focused on the issue at hand.
+Please keep these things in mind as you choose to engage with Sooke PocketNews.
+Comments that do not adhere to the stated policy components will be removed.
+Remember to challenge the point of view, not the person.
+Keep comments focused on the issue at hand.
 While you can challenge other peoples’ views, we request that you do not attack other people for posting their views.

 Cross posting from other people’s posts on Social Media